|STUDENT FINANCIAL SERVICES | OFFICE OF THE UNIVERSITY REGISTRAR | STUDENT EMPLOYMENT|

 A work-study student may only work for a supervisor who has a SEMS account and job listing.
 The Student Employment Management System (SEMS) is the method by which faculty and staff can create and post work-study and/or non-work-study jobs online.
-If you wish to create a job, login to SEMS on our website.

 The use of work-study student labor on non-University or personal projects is considered a misuse of federal or University funds and is forbidden.
 Violators will be subject to University sanctions and penalties.

 Federal Work-Study Community Service